A vet inspects a dog for heartworms

 An image of a microscope

-How Do Vets Test for Heartworm?
+How Do Vets Test for Heartworm Disease?

 The only way to confirm whether your dog has heartworms is by visiting your vet.
 The most common way to diagnose heartworm disease is by performing an antigen test.2 This blood test detects specific heartworm proteins that are released by adult female heartworms into your dog’s bloodstream.
 A follow-up examination using a microscope could be done to detect microfilariae in a blood sample.